2023 Akwa Ibom State gubernatorial election: Campaign

 Much of the last stretch of campaigning was dominated by attention on the presidential election on 25 February.
 In the election, Akwa Ibom State voted for Atiku Abubakar (PDP); Abubakar won the state with 38.6% of the vote, beating Bola Tinubu (APC) at 28.9% and Peter Obi (LP) at 23.9%.
 The totals led to increased attention on Eno's chances in the gubernatorial race with the EiE-SBM forecast projecting Eno to win based on "the outcome of the presidential elections."
-At the same time, reporting from the Daily Post noted the competitiveness of the election while a Premium Times pre-election peice noted the divided opposition.
+At the same time, reporting from the Daily Post noted the competitiveness of the election while a Premium Times pre-election piece noted the divided opposition.